-Our web app published road closures data we already had as a map, and reduced the manual labor of data entry.
-This enabled internal employees to deliver more value with less work.
+Our web app published road closures data we already had as a map, and reduced the manual labor of data entry so significantly, one user reported it changed their Friday schedule from completely busy, to completely free.

 Drivers could only learn about road closures from subscribing to the newspaper, or a mailing list